Araekiel/unicode/README.md

 # Cody

-A real-time, open source code editor/sandbox.
+## A real-time, open source code editor/sandbox.

-- KSSBro
+#### What this repo includes:
+- HTML, CSS, JS code for the app